wp-plugins/list-yo-files/readme.txt

 = How do I make suggestions or report bugs for this plugin? =

 Just go to [to the List Yo' Files site](<http://www.wandererllc.com/company/plugins/listyofiles/>) and follow the instructions.

-= Why are my users getting the message "Failed to upload.
-Contact your admin about enabling your user folder." when uploading on the front end? =

-Log in as admin to your WordPress site and ensure that the "Enable User Folders" checkbox is checked.
-Without this option set, List Yo' Files doesn't know where to put the user's files.

-= I would like to help localize List Yo' Files.
-How should I start? =

-Assuming you're familiar with [localizing in WordPress](http://codex.wordpress.org/Translating_WordPress#Translation_Tools), you simply need to go to the 'lang' file of the plugin and use the list-yo-files.pot file to see the strings that need to be translated into your language.

-= How do I make suggestions or report bugs for this plugin? =

-Just go to <http://www.wandererllc.com/company/plugins/listyofiles/> and follow the instructions.

 == Changelog ==